 New York State Assessments

-On March 20, the New York State Education Department announced the suspension of all 2020 elementary- and intermediate-level State assessments for the remainder of this school year.
-Regents exams are not affected at this time.
-The following NYS Assessments are suspended:
+On March 20, the New York State Education Department announced the suspension of all 2020 elementary- and intermediate-level State assessments for the remainder of this school year, as well as Regents exams.

 The high school yearbook is looking for photos.
 We are in need of Volleyball photos and candids of students from grades 7-12.
 Photos of what you are doing while classes are cancelled would also be appreciated!
 You can email all pictures to firstname.lastname@example.org